adithyanraj03/Paper_08_Data-Set_Gan_Terrain/README.md

 | terrain_gradient_magnitude| 110.756687            |           |                   |                   |

 Each visualization type corresponds to different analytical aspects of the same underlying data structure.
 Statistical distributions for these representations are available in the accompanying CSV files.

-*Note: The images in the repository README would display samples of your visualizations, which would be helpful for users to understand the data format without revealing your specific research methodology.*
+<br><br>
+<b>*Note: These visualizations represent different interpretations of the same underlying data patterns rather than the specific methodology used for generation.*</b>

 ## Usage Notes

 This dataset is designed for researchers working on advanced computational modeling of geomorphological features.
-While we've provided multiple visualization formats, the core data is contained in the JSON and NPZ files for computational use.
+While we've provided multiple visualization formats, the core data is contained in the JSON and NPZ files for computational use.<br>
 This dataset is provided primarily for research verification purposes.
 The complete methodology and implementation details are available in our research paper (see citation below).

 ## Citation